jonase/eastwood/README.next.md

 * `:progress` - show a brief debug message after each top-level form is read
-* `:compare-forms` - print all forms as read to a file `forms-read.txt`, and all forms after being read, analyzed into an AST, and converted back into a form from the AST, to a file `forms-emitted.txt`.
+* `:compare-forms` - print all forms as read to a file `forms-read.txt`, all forms after being analyzed to a file `forms-analyzed.txt`, and all forms after being read, analyzed into an AST, and converted back into a form from the AST, to a file `forms-emitted.txt`.
 * `:ns` - print the initial set of namespaces loaded into the Clojure run-time at the beginning of each file being linted.
 (TBD: it used